 7.3.1 Applicability to language

 In Fortran unformatted output of a variable or expression, the internal representation of its value is written exactly as it stands to the storage medium and can be read back directly with neither roundoff nor conversion overhead into a variable of the same type, type parameters, and shape.
-If the variable is a pointer, it must be associated with a target and the value of the target is written; when read back the target must have the shape of the target that was written.
+If the variable is a pointer, for defined behaviour, it must be associated with a target and the value of the target is written; when read back the target must have the shape of the target that was written.
 If the variable is allocatable, it must be allocated; when read back it must be allocated and have the shape of the variable that was written.
 The variable is not permitted to be of a type with an ultimate component that is allocable or a pointer, unless a user-defined derived type I/O procedure has been provided.

-If the file is read within a program execution other than the one in which it was written, there is a danger that incorrect values will be obtained, or that the reading program runs out of data prematurely.
+If these prerequisites are not satisfied, program behaviour is undefined.
+In particular, if the file is read within a program execution other than the one in which it was written, there is a danger that incorrect values will be obtained, or that the reading program runs out of data prematurely.

 7.3.2 Avoidance mechanisms for language users